 Montezuma el Grande

 This route is the concatenation (love that word!) of two 5 Star routes: Montezuma and Bud and Bo.
 This route is 5 Star the entire way!
 Montezuma Pass.
 Parker Canyon Lake.
 Canelo Hills.
 San Rafael Valley.
-(The reason that we classify this as a Training Route is that there is no new content within the ride that we have not already documented.)
+(The reason that we classify this as a Bandit Route is that there is no new content within the ride that we have not already documented.)

 George’s general thoughts on the route are that “all of the roads are in great shape and non technical.
 The roughest part of the ride was heading down the back of the pass from Montezuma.
 While pavement (~ a 12 mile section) isn’t always my favorite part of a gravel ride, we had a great time on that section.
 The paved road is fast, rolling, fun corners and very low traffic.
 The total vert on the ride definitely sneaks up on you.
 It only felt like we took in two good climbs (front and back of Montezuma) but the rollers out there are endless so you are on the pedals a lot during the ride.”